mikawada/databases-dynamodb/README.md

 ## Key Procedures
 **_Part 1: Load Data_**
-1. Login with IAM user
-2. Create a DynamoDB table
+1. Create a DynamoDB table
-3. Create a DynamoDB table using AWS CloudShell
+2. Create a DynamoDB table using AWS CloudShell
-4. Load data into tables
+3. Load data into tables

 **_Part 2: Query Data_**
 1. Run a query in the console